 The general provision of health services in Germany is extremely good however, and the quality attracts foreigners who want to receive the best treatment available.
 Theoretically there should be a difference in the treatment provided under either private or public health insurance policies, although private insurance may cover a wider field of treatment and care.

 As would be expected, with private medical insurance there comes a range of options not available through the public system.
 For example, private rooms in private hospitals and alternative treatments such as herbal and aroma therapies and acupuncture.

 Choosing between private and public health insurance

 There is no hard and fast rule to be applied to making a choice between private and public health insurance in Germany.
-Much depends upon the individual circumstances of each person.
+The best expat health insurance in Germany depends upon the individual circumstances of each person.

 The state, or public health insurance system is provided not by one organisation, but by over 200 non-profit companies who work with the German state to provide the national health care system (Gesetzliche Krankenkassen in Germany.
 The largest provider is AOK.
 Since 1996 individuals have the choice of which provider they insure with.
 Although these companies administer the state health system, there are differences in their provision, such as translation services, and even the contributions, although these are set in accordance with state rules.